bjarnesvanberg/Scribus-Data-Merger/README.md

 Data merge tool that will help you populate a scribus file with data from a CSV file.

 ## Status
 Currently the tool will only copy selected objects to subsequent pages in the same document.
+You can select how many pages it will be dublicated to in the dialog.

 ## Usage
 Before you run the script you must have a document open and at least one object selected.

-In the dialog select a file from the file selector and click the *Run* button. *Currently the selected file does not have any impact on the behavior of the script but it is still required to fill out.* After clicking *Run* button the script will copy the selected elements to all existing subsequent pages of the document.
+In the dialog select a file from the file selector and click the *Run* button. *Currently the selected file does not have any impact on the behavior of the script but it is still required to fill out.* You can choose how many pages the selection will be copied to.
+After clicking *Run* button the script will copy the selected elements to the chosen number of existing subsequent pages of the document.

 ## Setup
 There are two ways to get the script to work: